MjMoshiri/AI-Job-Search-Assistant/README.md

 - **/indeed-scrapper**: An exemplary scrapper that fetches job data.
 Future updates might include additional scrapers for other platforms.

-- **/qualification-checker**: A Python script that uses the HuggingFace LLM to review job descriptions stored in the database to determine if they meet the specified criteria.
-(HF_TOKEN required, search for "HuggingFace API token" to get one.)
+- **/qualification-checker**: A Python script that uses the OpenAI API to determine if a job listing qualifies under the specified criteria.

 - **/ui**: A React-based UI that displays the jobs that qualify under the specified criteria.